MikeHewitt/maas-sdk-tornado/README.md

 ## Samples

+Configuration is located in `miracl.json`.

 Replace `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URI` with valid data from
-https://m-pin.my.id/protected .
+Miracl.
 Samples can be run after setup step is done.

+Redirect URI for this sample is `http://127.0.0.1:5000/c2id` if run locally.